Sen. Kamala Harris drops out of 2020 presidential race

 The Morning Rundown

-Her exit out comes just weeks before the deadline to get off the ballot in Harris' home state of California, a move that could spare her some embarrassment if she thought she would lose there.
-She had already qualified for the debate later this month.
+A senior aide to Harris told NBC News that the senator made the decision to drop out on Monday after talking with family and top advisers.
+Harris, over the weekend, conducted a full audit of the campaign's finances and questioned the sustainability of the cash-strapped campaign.
+Harris' campaign has not been on the airwaves for months and had laid off several dozen staffers last month.

+Harris, according to the aide, did not want to continue to ask supporters to fund the campaign because the current financial situation made Harris feel the path forward to success in Iowa and beyond was no longer possible.

-Harris announced her candidacy nearly a year ago, on Martin Luther King Jr. Day, before holding her first rally just days later in front of a crowd of more than 20,000 people in Oakland, Calif.
+Harris, the daughter of an Indian mother and a Jamaican father, launched her campaign to great fanfare on Jan.
+21, Martin Luther King Jr. Day.
+Days later, she held her first rally in front of a crowd of more than 20,000 people in Oakland.

 In April, she reported raising $12 million in the first quarter — second only to Sen. Bernie Sanders, I-Vt., who raised $18 million.

-Then, at the first Democratic debate in June, she drew notice for attacking former Vice President Joe for his stance on busing and school segregation.
-After that, her polling numbers shot in the double digits, including registering at 13 percent in the national NBC/WSJ poll.
+Then, at the first Democratic debate in June, she drew notice for attacking former Vice President Joe Biden for his stance on busing and school segregation.
+After that, her polling numbers shot into the double digits, including registering at 13 percent in the national NBC/WSJ poll.

-Following that debate, he polling numbers dropped to the single digits — and never really recovered.
+Following that debate, her polling numbers dropped to the single digits — and never really recovered.

 Amid those problems, Harris' campaign reorganized — laying off some staffers in early states to focus its resources and attention on Iowa.